openspending/community.openspending.org/resources/osi/index.md

   * outline how the data could be improved in order to make it more usable
   * examine some key case studies of how organisations are using technology to do groundbreaking research,  citizen engagement, visualisation and tracking of accountability.
-  * talk about the training needs for CSO's to help them better use the data available, and to demand better data.
+  * talk about the training needs for CSOs to help them better use the data available, and to demand better data.

 The team behind the report can be reached at any time on info [at] openspending.org.